optionalg/puppet-ububook/README.md

 `puppet apply /etc/puppet/manifests/site.pp`

-or alternatively the `post-merge` script:
+or alternatively with the `post-merge` script:

 `/etc/puppet/.git/hooks/post-merge`

 # DESCRIPTION

-This is an ordinary masterless Puppet configuration included with modules to automate in relatively small environments (I personally use it at home).
+This is a general masterless Puppet configuration including some modules to automate in relatively small and flexible environments.

-It is based on DigitalOcean's howto, and this way a lot of thanks to the guys there.

-The DevOps person can maintain the system from a personal notebook, the Puppet Master is GIT for now.
-If there is anything new, then GIT will pick it up due to a cron job, and it triggers a Puppet run.
+The DevOps person can maintain the system from a remote computer, the Puppet Master is a Git repo now.
+If there is any change/new, then Git will pick that up with a cron job, and it triggers a Puppet run.

 ### Step by step: